adkelley/javascript-to-purescript/tut11/README.md

 In this tutorial, we are going to cover Lazy evaluation, which is a technique for keeping your code pure, by deferring evaluation along with any side effects until it's time to return a value.
 Lazy evaluation has a few more benefits as we'll see shortly.
 We'll also look at how PureScript handles such things as type-safety and currying when transcompiling to JavaScript.

 I borrowed (with permission) the outline and javascript code samples from the egghead.io course [Professor Frisby Introduces Composable Functional JavaScript](https://egghead.io/courses/professor-frisby-introduces-composable-functional-javascript) by
 [Brian Lonsdorf](https://github.com/DrBoolean) - thank you, Brian!
-A fundamental assumption is that you have watched his [video](https://egghead.io/lessons/javascript-unboxing-things-with-foldable) before tackling the equivalent PureScript abstraction featured in this tutorial.
+A fundamental assumption is that you have watched his [video](https://egghead.io/lessons/javascript-delaying-evaluation-with-lazybox) before tackling the equivalent PureScript abstraction featured in this tutorial.
 Brian covers the featured concepts exceptionally well, and it's better you understand its implementation in the comfort of JavaScript.

 You will find the markdown and all code examples for this tutorial on [Github](https://github.com/adkelley/javascript-to-purescript/tree/master/tut11).
 If you read something that you feel could be explained better, or a code example that needs refactoring, then please let me know via a comment or send me a [pull request](https://github.com/adkelley/javascript-to-purescript/tree/master/tut11).
 Finally, If you are enjoying this series, then please help me to tell others by recommending this article and favoring it on social media.
 My Twitter handle is [@adkelley](https://twitter.com/adkelley).

 ## Lazy evaluation
 Lazy evaluation, also known as `call by need`, is a program execution model that defers the computation of expressions in your program until you need them.
-Also, once you evaluate a lazy expression, the result is often "memoized" to ensure that it is computed only once.
+Also, when you evaluate a lazy expression, the result is often "memoized" to ensure that it is computed only once.
 Meaning, if the value is required again later in your program then, instead of re-evaluating it, the runtime will access the stored result from cache.

 As you might imagine, this approach can reduce the running time of a function because it avoids repeated evaluations.
 Another advantage is that you can take data structures, such as an array, and assume their range is infinite.
 Then, generate as many items as you need from the sequence without expressly bothering about its size.